bom-d-van/bom-d-van.github.io/resume.md

 Maintain and develop the traffic control system which is an important part of networking control, using C++, Go, Bash etc. Responsibilities and Experiences included:

-* Develop a statistical system for bandwidth operations
+* Develop an accounting system for bandwidth usage monitoring and operations
 * Use Quagga and Keepalived to implement Redis high availability across different data centers in the same region
-* Develop new ingress traffic control feature
+* Develop new ingress traffic control feature in
 * System problems on-call, writing up scripts for data consistency checking and log error monitoring

 ## September 2014 - March 2016 (The Plant Hangzhou) / March 2016 - August 2016 (The Plant Tokyo)